qjtdsqqm94akkyysgjdqo3hx1jn6l17/DIY-devcon/README.md

    : "${container_prog:=podman}"
    ```

-4. Start Development Environment
+4. Start your dev environment
    - Run `start.sh`
-     - Automatically generates a connection token
+   - The script will generate a connection token and start the server
-     - Sets up and mounts the overlay filesystem for extensions
-     - Starts the server

 5. Configure Remote Connection
-   - Run `add_remote_oss_hosts_conf.sh`
+   - Run `add_remote_oss_hosts_conf.sh` to generate connection config
-     - Generates VSCodium connection configuration
-     - Optional: Run with `-p ~/path/to/.vscode/profile/.../settings.json`
+   - Optional: Use `-p ~/path/to/.vscode/profile/.../settings.json` to specify location
-   - Copy the generated config to `~/path/to/.vscode/profile/.../settings.json`
+   - Copy the generated config to your settings file

-   Experimental: Directly update settings.json
+   Alternatively, update settings directly:
    ```
-   # Update settings file in-place
    ./add_remote_oss_hosts_conf.sh -w -p ~/path/to/.vscode/profile/.../settings.json
    ```

-6. Connect
-   - Open Remote-FOSS extension
-   - Connect to the remote host
+6. Connect using the Remote-FOSS extension

-## Experimental Features
-- Use `-w` flag to directly write to settings.json

 ## TODO
-- [ ] cut out the unesseary stuff
+- [ ] Clean up the unnecessary parts in the script (the eternal todo item)
+- [x] Improve documentation (to be actually presentable)(using Claude)

-> This README was modified in part using Claude 3.5 Haiku
+> This README was modified with help from the Claude LLM family